NautilusTrader

 Basic example

-Within a strategy, you can access the Cache through self.cache.
-Here’s a typical example:
+Within a strategy, access the shared Cache through self.cache:

 def on_bar(self, bar: Bar) -> None: